Interferometer Techniques for Gravitational-Wave Detection: Optical Readout

 \subsection{Signal demodulation}

 A typical application of light modulation, is its use in a modulation-demodulation scheme, which applies an electronic demodulation to a photodiode signal.
-A `demodulation' of a photodiode signal at a user-defined frequency $\omega_{x}$, performed by an electronic mixer and a low-pass filter, produces a signal, which is proportional to the amplitude of the photo current at DC \miranda{Perhaps you mean 'of the DC photo current'?} and at the frequency $\omega_0\pm\omega_x$.
+A `demodulation' of a photodiode signal at a user-defined frequency $\omega_{x}$, performed by an electronic mixer and a low-pass filter, produces a signal, which is proportional to the amplitude of the photo current at DC and at the frequency $\omega_0\pm\omega_x$.
 Interestingly, by using two mixers with different phase offsets one can also reconstruct the phase of the signal, or to be precise the phase difference of the light at $\omega_0 \pm \omega_x$ with respect to the carrier light.
 This feature can be very powerful for generating interferometer control signals.

-Mathematically, the demodulation process can be described by a multiplication of the output with a cosine: $\cos(\w_x+\varphi_x)$ ($\varphi_x$ is the \emph{demodulation phase}), which is also called the `local oscillator'.
+Mathematically, the demodulation process can be described by a multiplication of the output with a cosine: $\cos(\w_x+\varphi_x)$, where $\varphi_x$ is the \emph{demodulation phase}.
+This cosine is also called the `local oscillator'.
 After the multiplication was performed only the \textbf{DC} part of the result is taken into account.
 The signal is

 Multiplied with the local oscillator it becomes

 With $A_{ij}=a_ia_j^*$ and $e^{\I\w_{ij}\T}=e^{\I(\w_i-\w_j)\T}$ we can write

 When looking for the DC components of $S_1$ we get the following~\cite{phd.Freise}: